jstabille/stock-analysis/README.md

 ## Overview

 This analysis looks at volume and return on certain stocks over a given year with given data.
-This will help in making investment decisions.

-The project also contains modular code that should make it easy to edit, or run further analysis on similarly formatted data in the future.
+This will help in making investment decisions.The project also contains modular code that should make it easy to edit, or run further analysis on similarly formatted data in the future.

 ## Results

-The selected stocks performed, on average, much better in 2017 than 2018.
+The selected stocks performed, on average, better in 2017 than 2018.

 ### 2017